MarekMatejko/Transfers_correlation/README.md

 ### Correlation - Spending Rank in Year

-In our analysis, `x` represents team positions in the league, and `y` represents the spending rank of teams by year.
+In our analysis, we explore the relationship between team positions in the league `x` and their corresponding spending ranks `y`, as well as other metrics such as spending and balance, across different years.

 First, we add the spending rank column using Python on our merged dataset.
 This allows us to calculate and analyze the correlation between spending ranks and league positions for each year.